 I let anorexia rule my world for about eight years.
-For me, it ended up being more about anxiety, and a way of dealing with it, than anything else, and it’s been amazing to not have either dictate my behavior for a while now.
+For me, it ended up being more about anxiety, and a way of dealing with it, than anything else, and it’s been amazing to not have either dictate my behaviour for a while now.
 I think many of us struggle with similar things, so I wrote this in case it’s of help to those who do.
 And hopefully to shed a little light on eating and anxiety disorders for those who don’t have a personal experience of them.

 Anorexia is addiction.
 It’s habit, it’s your body actually adapting to the new rules you’ve set for it, and it’s fear — absolute terror sometimes — at the thought of letting it go.
 It’s a structure to live your life around, a token sense of movement when you feel stuck in other ways.
 It is about how you look — social and self-pressure, insecurity — to a point.
 Then it morphs into something else altogether, something incredibly obsessive and controlling and hard to shake.